This is the trailer of the Dutch film De bende van Oss (The Gang of Oss), directed by André van Duren.

 In the film, things end reasonably well for Johanna van Heesch, as she is on her way to the USA by ship.
 However, meanwhile her (half-)sister and her husband have died violent deaths.
 One of her lovers has committed suicide, another one is in jail for murdering her pimp/husband jointly with her.

-The background of the film is the history of Oss, which from the late nineteenth to the early twentieth century developed from a mainly small scale farming village on sandy soil to an industrial town, playing a role in the rise of big Dutch multinational corporations like Unilever.
+The background of the film is the history of Oss, which from the late nineteenth to the early twentieth century developed from a mainly small-scale farming village on sandy soil to an industrial town, playing a role in the rise of big Dutch multinational corporations like Unilever.

-A Dutch site says about this:
+A Dutch site says about this (translated):

-The transition from an agrarian-based society to the controlled plant life brought in addition to regular income and a more settled life, a number of disadvantages.
+The transition from an agrarian-based society to the controlled factory life brought in addition to regular income and a more settled life, a number of disadvantages.
 The work in the factories was hard and the working days were long, often dangerous and the wages were very low.

 Such an unjust class society led to tensions, which one might expect to erupt, one way or another.